 The biggest threat to Galapagos’ endemic wildlife, however, comes from the mainland in the form of both people and introduced species.
 The Ecuadorian Ministry of the Environment is in charge of rigorous control on everyone and everything coming in and out of the islands.
 But even then, some human-carried viruses and other introduced animal or plant species can go undetected and find their way into this fragile ecosystem.
 And the local population numbers for people are strictly limited.

 When it comes to Lonesome George’s remains, everyone seems to have a different point of view as to where they should be exhibited.
 The Ecuadorian government wanted his embalmed body to stay in Quito, to make it more accessible to the general public and to highlight his status as a national treasure.
 On the other hand, Galapagos authorities thought Lonesome George should return home, to the islands.
 In the end, the archipelago won.

-A first-hand experience at the archipelago will possitively affect your perspective on the beauty and value of nature.
+The first-hand experience at the archipelago will positively affect your perspective on the beauty and value of nature.
 Check out our Galapagos tours before organizing your next trip.